 In the summer of 2013 I took up a two-year teaching fellowship with the Wilson Institute for Canadian History at McMaster University in Hamilton, Ontario.
 The position required me to a prepare undergraduate courses in Canadian and environmental history for an annual teaching load of 3-3-1, more courses than I’d ever taught before (let alone all at once!).
 At the 18-month mark of my two year appointment, I’m taking stock of what I’ve learned.
 The reflections below do not apply specifically to environmental history, but I think they’re relevant to anyone taking up a teaching position in history, or the humanities, for the first time.

 Specialization isn’t as important as you’d think.
-Teaching a lot necessarily involved operating outside my comfort zone.
+Teaching in the class and for an online masters degree course firstly involved operating outside my comfort zone.
 For me, the prospect of teaching pre-Confederation Canadian history, or writing a lecture on the Diefenbaker years, was a little daunting.
 I calmed myself down by repeating a little mantra to myself: I may not be an expert in this area, but I bring some acquired skills that are just as important.
 The ability to locate quality information, to sift through a lot of it relatively efficiently, to synthesize it into something meaningful and communicate it intelligibly to a group of people with a range of knowledge on the subject—these are the skills that define us as humanities PhDs.
 Period and regional specializations certainly make the job easier, and help immensely in boosting one’s confidence in facing a room full of undergrads for the first time, but as successful early-career academics we have carefully honed skills of synthesis and communication that we can bring to just about any subject.
 So trust in yourself.

 Consult your colleagues.
 There is a tendency, when feeling overwhelmed with work, to make oneself feverishly inaccessible.
 Between the commute, the course load, and family responsibilities, I often found myself racing in to the department to finish off a lecture behind closed doors before hurtling across campus to give it.
 The deep breath afforded by teaching a couple of courses a second time allowed me to slow down a little and ease in to my new role as a member of a faculty—a collective body of researchers and educators, I reminded myself, and not simply a group of individuals occupying the same floor.
 In the small amounts of time I have spent meeting with colleagues over lunch, or chatting informally in the hallways, I’ve gathered tips and perspectives that have influenced how and what I teach and deepened my understanding of the “fit” of a particular course within the broader departmental curriculum.
 Not to mention gaining a new familiar face to greet in the hallway.
 So don’t be a shut-the-door-and-work-like-a-maniac new colleague.
 Instead, talk to other faculty members—about teaching, about research, about balance, about life.
 (And to this end, Robert Boice’s Advice for New Faculty Members offers excellent guidance and practical tips for a successful academic career based on the motto of nihil nimus—nothing in excess).